PKMap/PKMap/README.md

 Since a new format feature introduced in [PEP498](https://www.python.org/dev/peps/pep-0498/) is used, Python lower than 3.6 (inclusive) need a few extra adapting.

+## Why PKMap?

+Gain instructive insight of a datset before utilizing is currently virtually impossible.
+The PKMap is expected to offer an intuitionistic and visualized recognization of the imbalanced classes distribution of a dataset.

 ## Installation

 The `pypi` support is coming.